kmorris01/Data-Visualization-/README.md

 #Summary--
 Creating charts/graphs to show visually the impacts of the Titanic Disaster.
 The charts/graphs will show number of survivals based on classes, age groups & sex.
 In exploring the data I found that Females and Upper Class had a higher survival rate, compared to males and lower class.
+I had known this already before exploring, however it proved in.
+The interesting thing I found was that more survivals came from the Embarked location of Southhampton compared to the other locations.
+I found that to be interesting find while exploring and with the data visualization.

 #Design--Data Visualization--dimple.js
 I will be using dimple.js to display the charts.